waiting-for-dev/devise-jwt/README.md

 #### Blacklist

 In this strategy, a database table is used as a blacklist of revoked JWT tokens.
 The `jti` claim, which uniquely identifies a token, is persisted.
+The `exp` claim is also stored to allow the clean-up of staled tokens.

 In order to use it, you need to create the blacklist table in a migration: